IP-CAM/Spindle-CMS-framework/README.md

 ## What Makes Spindle Different?

 - **No eCommerce bloat** — no carts, no payments, no inventory logic
-- **Dynamic subdomain routing** — serve multi-site content from folders with no config
+- **Dynamic subdomain routing** — serve multi-site content from folders
+- **Shared folders and models** — Use a shared folder for subdomains and other content
 - **Familiar MVC structure** — but focused purely on content-first deployments
 - **No Composer required** — works out-of-the-box without external dependencies
 - **Full codebase access** — nothing obfuscated, everything hackable